TBD54566975/developer.tbd.website/docs/SSI/introduction.md

 <div className="prose prose-pink">

-# Self Sovereign Identity Service (SSIS) API
+# Self Sovereign Identity (SSI) Service API

 ### A web service that exposes the SSI SDK as an HTTP API.

-The SSIS facilitates all things relating to DIDs and Verifiable Credentials - in a box!
+The SSI Service facilitates all things relating to DIDs and Verifiable Credentials - in a box!

 Not sure what Self Sovereign Identity (SSI) means?
 See definition [here](https://developer.tbd.website/docs/glossary/#ssi).